glassBead-tc/claude-code-agentic-scripts/README.md

 ## 🤝 Contributing

-This collection represents the elite tier of agentic scripting.
-Contributions should maintain the high quality standards:
+This collection focuses on high-quality agentic scripting.
+Contributions should maintain standards such as:
 - Advanced Claude SDK integration
 - Production-ready error handling
 - Comprehensive documentation